timrwilliams/documentation/Platform Documentation.md

 ### Caching Early

 After you have reduced the total number of requests it's recommended to cache as far away from your database as possible.
 Using far future expire headers to avoid that browsers request resources at all.
-The next best way of reducing the number of requests that hit your backends is to cache complete responses in the loadbalancer.
+The next best way of reducing the number of requests that hit your containers is to cache complete responses in the loadbalancer.
 For this we offer caching directly in the loadbalancing and routing tier.

 #### Caching Proxy